 How popular is the baby name Orilla in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Orilla and check out all the blog posts that mention the name Orilla.
+Plus, check out all the blog posts that mention the name Orilla.

 Here are the one-hit wonder baby names that ranked the highest overall — 700th or above — the single year they made the U.S. top 1,000: